project-bluebird/bluebird/README.md

 ## Quickstart

-To run Bluebird with Bluesky as the simulator as a user, the easiest method is to run both in Docker using instructions from [the Simurgh repo](https://github.com/project-bluebird/simurgh).
+To run Bluebird with Bluesky as the simulator, the easiest method is to run both in Docker using instructions from [the Simurgh repo](https://github.com/project-bluebird/simurgh).
 The repo also contains a Jupyter notebook with example usage.

 ## Usage